gobley/gobley/docs/docs/tutorial/1-tutorial-android.md

 also available, so you don't have to write the same description twice.

 Let's run the Android app.
 Hit the Run button on the upper right corner of the screen.
-You can see the Rust library is included in the final app automatically, and the app communicates with the Rust part without any issues.
+You can see the Rust library is included in the final app automatically, and the app communicates with Rust without any issues.

 ![The app screen inside an Android emulator](./1-tutorial-android/img-7.png)